pippinbarr/cart253-2020/modules/04/mouse-input.md

 - `mouseDragged()` (like `mouseMoved()` but only called if the mouse button is down too)
 - `mouseWheel()` (called when the mouse wheel is turns, or with two finger scrolling on a touchpad)

-All of these event handlers are discussed in the [Events](https://p5js.org/reference/#group-Events) category of the p5 Reference.
+All of these event handlers are documented in the [Events](https://p5js.org/reference/#group-Events) category of the p5 Reference.

 ---